-- Successfully representing McGraw Hill Financial and S&P Dow Jones Indices in federal and state court disputes concerning the unauthorized use of the S&P 500 Index and the Dow Jones Industrial Average (DJIA) as the basis of financial products, including most recently in successful litigation against the International Securities Exchange (ISE) and the Options Clearing Corporation to enjoin their unlicensed offering of index options on the S&P 500 and DJIA.
+- Successfully representing S&P Global and S&P Dow Jones Indices in federal and state court disputes concerning the unauthorized use of the S&P 500 Index and the Dow Jones Industrial Average (DJIA) as the basis of financial products, including most recently in successful litigation against the International Securities Exchange (ISE) and the Options Clearing Corporation to enjoin their unlicensed offering of index options on the S&P 500 and DJIA.

 - Serving as lead trial counsel for Barclays Capital, Merrill Lynch, and Morgan Stanley in their “hot news” misappropriation and copyright infringement litigation against Theflyonthewall.com.

 Mr. Marks has been widely recognized for his work.
-He is ranked as a leading lawyer for Copyright and Trademark by Chambers USA 2015 and is recommended in those areas, as well as Media and Entertainment, by Legal 500.
+He is currently ranked as a leading lawyer for Copyright and Trademark by Chambers USA and also is recommended in those areas, as well as Media and Entertainment, by Legal 500.
 Clients in Chambers USA have praised him as “extremely helpful,” “responsive and insightful,” and a “great, smart, hard-working litigator,” while commentators in Legal 500 have noted that he is “practical and really knows his stuff.”